-If you would like to have skin biopsy testing for small-fiber neuropathy, here are three options:
+If you would like to have skin biopsy testing for small-fiber neuropathy, your options are:

-Before calling to schedule, have your doctor fill out and fax this form to your chosen provider: Skin Biopsy Request
+Before calling to schedule, have your doctor fill out and fax this form to your chosen provider.

-2. Have your biopsy taken elsewhere and send the sample to MGH for analysis:
+2. Have your biopsy taken elsewhere in Massachusetts and have your doctor send it to MGH for analysis:

-3. Request a second opinion of a biopsy slide analyzed elsewhere:
+3. Request a second opinion of a biopsy slide analyzed outside of Massachusetts:

 What to expect after a skin biopsy